hth313/OS4/doc/basics.rst

 flag, which is CPU flag 11) and falls into ``NFRC``.

 If you used up all four levels of CPU stack, you must exit back using a ``GOLONG`` instruction instead.
-By design, XKD functions (seldom used functions that execute immediately on key down) does not have ``NFRPU`` pushed on the stack, so they also must always ``GOLONG`` back.
-Such functions may want to return back to ``NFRKB`` instead as it waits for key release and resets the keyboard (useful as it acted immediately on key down).
+By design, XKD functions (which execute immediately on key down) does not have ``NFRPU`` pushed on the stack, so they also must always ``GOLONG`` back.
+Such functions may want to return back to ``NFRKB`` instead as it waits for key release and resets the keyboard (useful as it acted immediately on the key down).